lichess-org/lila/mongodb.md

 - userIds + createdAt compound index: to show one player's games in chronological order
 - bookmark sparse int: number of player bookmarks used to show popular games

-The `_id` is a random 8 chars string used in urls. `room`, `watcher_room` and `pgn` objects are linked to the `game` objects by using the same `_id`.
+The `_id` is a random 8 chars string also used in urls. `room`, `watcher_room` and `pgn` objects are linked to the `game` objects by using the same `_id`.

 Storing users
 -------------

 User data is split in 4 collections:

 - `user` for the frequently accessed data.
 See an [example of user object](https://gist.github.com/3886345).
-It contains security data, user preferences and a good deal of denormalized game counts.
-Note that the `_id` field is the lowercased username.
-It allows readable references to users in other collection objects.
+It contains security data, user preferences and denormalized game counts.
+Note that the `_id` field is the lowercased username; it allows readable references to users in other collection objects.
 It also allows doing html links to users without loading them from the database, as the `_id` is enough to make a link like http://lichess.org/@/thibault.

 - `config` stores user preferences for AI, friend and lobby games.
 Here's a [config object from the database](https://gist.github.com/3886367).
 The config `_id` is the user `_id`.